Corporate Guides

 The growth of data centres is presenting a huge sustainability challenge, due to the unprecedented loads on grid capacity, water consumption and issues around site selection.

-This guide is aimed at corporates, particularly from big tech, cloud service providers, specialized construction vehicles and investors, and will provide tips on delivering sustainable data centres, from the site selection, design and community engagement phase, to running them in an energy and water efficient way, and ensuring resiliency.
+This provides tips on delivering sustainable data centres, from the site selection, design and community engagement phase, to running them in an energy and water efficient way, and ensuring resiliency.

 Chapters include: